-- A: The Board of Directors of Uniti recommends you vote: - "FOR" the election of each of the six nominees to serve as directors of the Company (Proposal No. 1); - "FOR" approval of the resolution regarding compensation of the Company's NEOs (Proposal No. 2); and - "FOR" the ratification of the appointment of PwC as our independent public accounting firm for the year ending December 31, 2017 (Proposal No. 3).
+- A: The Board of Directors of Uniti recommends you vote: - "FOR" the election of each of the six nominees to serve as directors of the Company (Proposal No. 1); - "FOR" approval of the resolution regarding compensation of the Company's NEOs (Proposal No. 2); - "FOR" approval of the Uniti Group Inc. Employee Stock Purchase Plan (Proposal No. 3);